 Image via Denimio.

 Though Hidehiko Yamane was not the first Japanese denim enthusiast to start his own company, he might be the most iconic and is certainly one of the guys responsible for the 1990s boom in Japanese denim.
 In the late 1980s, amidst growing discontent with the quality of Levi’s and other familiar brands, Yamane began researching vintage jeans and tried to devise his own way to reproduce the quality found in vintage jeans.
 Along with his coworker Mikiharu Tsujita, Yamane decided to quit his job and start his own jean company in 1991.
-That was the genesis of Evisu, one of the most recognizable and influential names in Japanese denim.
+That was the birth of Evisu, one of the most recognizable and influential names in Japanese denim.
 The Japanese publication Mono offered Evisu exposure and the brand quickly grew.

 If Denime most closely embodied the traditional side of vintage repro denim, Evisu would prove to be the most adventurous.
 Unlike the other Osaka 5 companies, Evisu expanded far beyond vintage reproductions to become well-known internationally and is undoubtedly the most well-known and successful overseas.